-UNSATISFACTORY BASIC PROFICIENT DISTINGUISHED Component 2a: Creating an Environment of Respect and Rapport Counselor's interactions with students are negative or inappropriate, and the counselor does not promote positive interactions among students.
-Counselor's interactions are a mix of positive and negative; the counselor's efforts at encouraging positive interactions among students are partially successful.
-Counselor's interactions with students are positive and respectful, and the counselor actively promotes positive student-student interactions.
-Students seek out the counselor, reflecting a high degree of comfort and trust in the relationship.
-Counselor teaches students how to engage in positive interactions.
+UNSATISFACTORY BASIC PROFICIENT DISTINGUISHED Component 2a: Creating an Environment of Respect and Rapport with s negat and th not pr elor's interactions tudents are ive or inappropriate, ne counselor does romote positive ctions among nts. a mix negat effort positiv selor's interactions are of positive and ive; the counselor's s at encouraging ve interactions among nts are partially ssful. with s and re couns elor's interactions tudents are positive espectful, and the elor actively promotes ve student-student ctions. reflec trust i teach nts seek out the counselor, ting a high degree of comfort and n the relationship.
+Counselor es students how gage in positive interactions.